Eco Friendly Funeral Ideas

 - Flowers.
 When it comes to flowers for the bereaved, remember that cut flowers come to you from a high environmental price.
 Instead of flowers, request that donations go to for instance an eco-minded charity that you select.

 - Get me to the church on time.
 Get all funeral goers to plan on travelling together.
 Look at a website such as GoCarShare.
 You can imagine how this will keep the carbon footprint down.

 - Cleaning up.
 After the execution of the will and in the event of a property being put up for sale Ecover have on offer a range of environmentally-friendly products to clean house.

 - A novel idea.
 You can always have your ashes turned into a vinyl for your loved ones. andvinyly.
 Their homepage quip says: ‘When the album that is life finally reaches the end, wouldn’t it be nice to keep that record spinning for eternity?’
 Carefully thought about, there are a number of ways to organise an Eco Friendly Funeral to do your bit for mother Earth.

-To get a FREE Funeral Cover Quote complete and send the form above the article
+To request your Funeral Cover Quote, simply complete and thensend the form above the article

 All info was correct at time of publishing